Alaska Sea Duck Hunting

 What kind of gear do we use?

-We use Tanglefree Migration Edition Foam filled decoys with snap gear attached to longlines.
-Decoys include Goldeneyes, Scoters and hand carved Harlequin Decoys.
+We use Tanglefree Migration Edition decoys with snap gear attached to longlines.
+Decoys include Goldeneyes, Scoters and hand painted Harlequin Decoys.
 We also utilize mojo ducks when needed and flock a flickers to help aid in getting the birds attention.
 Black flags are available when targeting scoters also.